harshagrama/ATG-Artifact/README.md

 3. On Slack go to browse apps -> gitHub Notifications
 4. Click on New Configuration
 5. In "Post to Channel" option select "atg-artifact"
-6. click Add GitHub Integration
+6. Click Add GitHub Integration
 7. Copy the payload URL and follow the instruction as per slack documentation on gitHub or follow below steps
     a.
 In your GitHub account, go to the repository that you'd like to monitor (ATG-Artifact).
        Click on the Settings tab in the top navigation.